atlas-jswank/atlas-jswank.github.io/src/content/blog/react-state-effects.md

 }
 ```

-Here we set the loading to rue at the start of the effect hook and set loading to false after the data is fetched.
+Here we set the loading to true at the start of the effect hook and set loading to false after the data is fetched.
 We conditionally render a loading message when loading is true.
 This gives a better user experience when loading data from the API is running slow.

 ### Conclusion